 - Mental stimulation!
 Do you want your dog to be exercising those neural networks?
 Do you want him to think and learn?
-If so there are many toys in which you can hide food or treats and they are designed such that your dog needs to be clever and find a way to reach the reward.
+If so there are many toys in which you can hide food or treats, and they are designed such that your dog needs to use his or her brain to find a way to reach the reward.
 Puzzle feeder and Kong dog toys are a great example.

 - Balls.
-Obvious I know but just to mention tennis balls which squeak come in all sizes!
-Even for Chihuahuas!
+Obvious I know, but balls which squeak come in all sizes, even small enough for Chihuahuas!